3 - 4

 Day two will feature much more elevation gain, so it is best to take it easier on day one.

 Plan to arrive at Capitol Lake with some time to relax.

 The lake is one of the highlights of the entire circuit.

 The water is crystal-clear, albeit chilly!
-Once at the lake, there are a few different camping spots, so choose whichever works best.
+Once at the lake, there are a few different designated camping spots.